friends-of-presta/security-advisories/_posts/2023-10-05-supercheckout.md

 severity: "critical (9.8)"
 ---

-In the module "Module One Page Checkout, Social Login & Mailchimp" (supercheckout) from KnowBand for PrestaShop, an anonymous user can perform a SQL injection.
+In the module "Module One Page Checkout, Social Login & Mailchimp" (supercheckout) up to version 8.0.3 from KnowBand for PrestaShop, an anonymous user can perform a SQL injection.

 ## Summary